SSL4RL: Revisiting Self-supervised Learning as Intrinsic Reward for Visual-Language Reasoning: Related Work

 \textbf{Self-supervised learning across modalities.} Self-supervision has been the foundation of representation learning across domains.
 In language, pretext tasks include masked language modeling \citep{devlin2019bert,lewis2020bart,raffel2020t5} and next-token prediction.
 Variants that mask reasoning steps show promise in enhancing mathematical reasoning \citep{chen2024maskedthought}.
 In vision, early tasks include rotation \citep{gidaris2018rotnet}, jigsaw \citep{noroozi2016jigsaw}, and context prediction \citep{doersch2015context}, while modern SSL emphasizes contrastive learning \citep{chen2020simclr,he2020moco,grill2020byol,caron2021dino} and generative masking \citep{he2022mae}.
 In multimodal learning, CLIP \citep{radford2021clip} and ALBEF \citep{li2021albef} demonstrate the power of contrastive and distillation objectives for aligning vision and language.
 Graph SSL extends these principles to structural data, with node/edge masking \citep{hu2019pretrainGNN,hou2022graphmae} and contrastive augmentations \citep{you2020graphcl}.
 A unifying property of all these objectives is their \emph{intrinsically verifiable targets}, making them natural candidates for repurposing as RL rewards.
+The most relevant work is Jigsaw-R1 \citep{wang2025jigsawr1}, which first establishes jigsaw puzzles as an effective pretext task for MLLM reinforcement learning.
+We generalize this concept into a unified SSL4RL framework beyond one specific task and can be applied to other domains like graphs.
+Through comprehensive studies, we systematically investigate the scaling of data volume, model size, task difficulty, and task combinations, offering broader insights into this learning paradigm.

 Building on these threads, our work unifies SSL and RL post-training.
 By treating SSL objectives as reinforcement rewards, SSL4RL supplies dense, scalable, and verifiable signals without human annotations, model-judging heuristics, or handcrafted verifiers.
 This perspective highlights that the supervision already embedded in SSL tasks can be harnessed to drive reasoning improvements.